Unleash Your Creativity

 2. The Atomic Experience...(online resources from home)

 The “Atomic” programme is what has become the “30/60 minutes a day from home” branch of the principal residential immersive trunk.
-This “Atomic” approach is inspired primarily by the progress I have seen in my own playing and retention at this frequency over the last few years, and which is currently being demonstrating with Project Rachoven, a series I’m releasing on Substack under the banner “The Accidental Pianist” looking at what’s achievable from a 30 minute session per day with regard retention and fluidity of recall.
-The title “Atomic” is inspired by James Clear’s Bestselling self-help book “Atomic Habits” which in part explores this phenomena of cumulative incremental gains that become inevitable over the long-run with just a simple small (atomic) but crucially regular habit, ideally daily – ideally hourly but being realistic.
+This “Atomic” approach is inspired primarily by the progress I have seen in my own playing and retention at this frequency over the last few years, and which is currently being demonstrating with “Project Rachoven – The Road To Automatic”, a series I’m releasing on Substack under my newsletter banner “The Accidental Pianist” looking at what’s achievable from a 30 minute session per day with regard retention and fluidity of recall.
+The title “Atomic” is inspired by James Clear’s Bestselling self-help book “Atomic Habits” which in part explores this phenomena of cumulative incremental gains that become inevitable over the long-run with just a simple small (atomic), but crucially regular habit.

 FollowAlong Videos: Watch and be guided through pieces step by step, segment by segment, section by section.